comp-physics/roseNNa/README.md

 ## Compiling roseNNa

 `fLibrary/` holds the library files that recreate the model and run inference on it.
-It has a `Makefile` that first pre-processes the model:
+It has a `Makefile` that first pre-processes the model.
+First, run `make preprocess args="path/to/model/structure path/to/weights/file"`.
 ```make
     preprocess: modelParserONNX.py
         # arg1 = model structure file (.onnx format)